Tenacious and the center of attention, the Morkie is a toy-sized breed of dog that is fun-loving and full of life.

 Yorkshire Terrier Maltese Mix Feeding

-The Yorkshire Terrier Maltese mix is a small breed of dog that should be fed a high-quality dog food that is balanced for small breeds.
+The Yorkshire Terrier Maltese mix is a small breed of dog that should be fed high-quality food balanced for small breeds.
 In general, the breed usually eats between a half cup to a cup of kibble every day.

 Water should be offered throughout the day.